What is happening right now with Northside Hospital Gwinnett / Duluth and United Healthcare?

 Northside Hospital has enjoyed a long and successful partnership with United Healthcare.
 However, on October 9, 2020, United notified us that it will not renew its 11-year-old agreement with the Gwinnett Health System, which now is owned and operated by Northside Hospital.

-This means that the hospital agreement between United Healthcare and Northside Hospital Gwinnett and Northside Hospital Duluth will end as of March 1, 2021 if not renewed prior to that date.
-If this happens, United Healthcare policyholders who receive care at Northside Hospital Gwinnett and Northside Hospital Duluth could be out-of-network on March 1, 2021.
+This agreement between United Healthcare and Northside Hospital Gwinnett and Northside Hospital Duluth ended on March 1, 2021.
+United Healthcare policyholders who receive care at Northside Hospital Gwinnett and Northside Hospital Duluth are now out-of-network.

 United Healthcare’s decision to not renew this agreement with Gwinnett Health System impacts only Northside Gwinnett and Northside Duluth.
 This decision does not impact physicians or other Northside hospitals.